Alphawolf-hue/MyFit-Fitness/README.md

 Cross-Browser Compatibility:
 While HTML, CSS, and JavaScript provide cross-browser compatibility, certain features or styles may behave differently in various browsers, requiring thorough testing.

-# Future Prospects for this app
+# Future Prospects of this app:
 Machine Learning for Personalization:
 Implement machine learning algorithms to analyze user data and provide personalized workout and nutrition recommendations.